 For further advice, please contact the UCD SIRC Office (email@example.com).

 ‘Hazard’ is defined as the potential to cause harm, while ‘risk’ is defined as the potential of the hazard to cause harm under the actual circumstances of use.
 The assessment of risk from the hazards identified is based on the linkage of the probability of occurrence with the severity of injury or material loss (the hazard effect) resultant from that occurrence.

 Assessing the Risks Using a Risk Matrix

 Probability is determined based on an assessment on how likely it is that an adverse event related to the hazard concerned will occur.
 Probabilities are graded as:

 Unlikely: the adverse event being considered will occur only rarely.

 - Likely: the adverse event being considered will occur on a frequent basis

-- Very Likely: the adverse event being considered is almost certain to occur
+- Highly Likely: the adverse event being considered is almost certain to occur

 Severity is based on the degree of personal injury or damage to property likely to occur in the event that the adverse event occurs.
 Severity of outcome is graded as:

 - Slightly Harmful: e.g. superficial injuries; minor cuts and bruises; nuisance and irritation; temporary discomfort; minor infection; minor material damage.